 The Summer Holidays are over but the veg garden is still going strong.
 This is my first attempt at growing pumpkins for Halloween and the weather must have been ideal this year.
 Planted the seeds back in June and when I cut the leaves back last week this is what I found!
 All that rain has resulted in some rapid growth.
 There are only two pumpkins but they are whoppers.
 They are a bit pale but hopefully now the leaves aren’t covering them they will start to turn a lovely orange.
 I’m not sure if they will grow any more but I will take my bathroom scales out and weigh them soon.
 I’ve put them on roof tiles so they won’t rot and put Panda there for scale!

-Whatever the weather between now and then, I hope everyone will have something to exhibit in the Show; and, also that we will all encourage our friends and neighbours to look in their gardens and allotments to see what there is that is worthy of being exhibited in the Show.
+Whatever the weather between now and then, I hope everyone will have something to exhibit in the Show; and, also, that we will all encourage our friends and neighbours to look in their gardens and allotments to see what there is that is worthy of being exhibited in the Show.
 We may be surprised to find things that are ready at the right time.

+and enter online.
 For further information contact Pat Rofe on 01753 662695 or email firstname.lastname@example.org

 Also, please spread the word about the children’s classes, the art, crafts, home economics, photographic and other classes, there is sure to be something in the schedule that appeals.